d909b/perfect_match/README.md

 - Run `python ./perfect_match/apps/run_all_experiments.py ./perfect_match/apps news_matching_percentage ./data ./results`
     - The script will print all the command line configurations (450 in total) you need to run to obtain the experimental results to reproduce the News results.
 - Run the command line configurations from the previous step in your favorite compute environment.
-- After the experiments have concluded, use `run_results.sh` to calculate the summary statistics mean +- standard deviation over all repeated runs.
+- After the experiments have concluded, use `./run_results.sh` to calculate the summary statistics mean +- standard deviation over all repeated runs.
-    - Example 1: `run_results.sh ./results/pm_news8a10k0.10p_pbm_mse_1 news-8`, where `news-8` indicates that you want results for the News-8 dataset and `0.10p` indicates 10% matched samples per batch, to get the results for "PM" on News-8 with 10% matched samples per batch.
+    - Example 1: `./run_results.sh ./results/pm_news8a10k0.10p_pbm_mse_1 news-8`, where `news-8` indicates that you want results for the News-8 dataset and `0.10p` indicates 10% matched samples per batch, to get the results for "PM" on News-8 with 10% matched samples per batch.
-    - Example 2: `run_results.sh ./results/pm_news8a10k0.20p_pbm_mse_1 news-8` to get the results for "PM" on News-8 with 20% matched samples per batch.
+    - Example 2: `./run_results.sh ./results/pm_news8a10k0.20p_pbm_mse_1 news-8` to get the results for "PM" on News-8 with 20% matched samples per batch.
     - Repeat for all evaluated percentages of matched samples.

 ##### News-8 Treatment Assignment (Figure 3) Step-by-step